-Resources like Twitter and Facebook are useful tools in communicating with your customers.
+Resources like Twitter and Facebook are valuable tools in communicating with your customers.
 If the GAP had used their resources in getting a customer’s opinion on the new logo change, they could have avoided their sales losses.

-Companies like Starbucks or JetBlue have used social media like Twitter in communicating with and getting opinions from their customers.
+Companies like Starbucks or JetBlue have used social media like Twitter to communicate with and get opinions from their customers.
 It’s no wonder Starbucks has reduced its general costs from 37.08% to 35.38%.

 5. Fiat Love Letters

 In 1994, the carmaker Fiat attempted an amorous ad campaign to engage its Spanish customers.
 The company sent out 50,000 anonymous love letters to young women in Spain.
 The letters were addressed anonymously and written on pink paper.

 As the Chicago Tribune reported at the time, the letters bathed their recipients in compliments.
 They invited them to indulge in a “little adventure” after “we met again on the street yesterday, and I noticed how you glanced interestedly in my direction.”

-The idea was to resolve the identity of the letter sender four or five days later, at which point it a second letter would declare the writer to be the Fiat Cinquecento.
+The idea was to resolve the identity of the letter sender four or five days later, at which point a second letter would declare the writer to be the Fiat Cinquecento.

 The problem was the campaign backfired before the second letter could be sent out.
 Instead of drumming up curiosity, it led to panic and fear that someone was stalking these women.

 Just don’t be creepy.
 Attitudes toward romance and sexuality have evolved and changed for the better in recent years.
-Creating a sense of unease or even dread amongst your customers isn’t going to win you any points.
+Creating a sense of unease or even dread amongst your customers will win you any points.